-2.3.2 Minor changes
+2.2.2 Minor changes

-Minor changes are communicated to the course leader, either through direct communication with the awarding body or through the senior management.
+Minor changes are communicated to the academic leaders, either through direct communication with the awarding body or through the senior management.
 These changes are then channelled to the relevant lecturers.

-2.4 New Programme or Module
+2.3 New Programmes or Modules

-2.4.1 Roles and Responsibilities
+2.3.1 Roles and Responsibilities

-Senior management (as a business development function), in conjunction with course leaders, are tasked with initiating the process for the development of new courses or programmes.
+Senior management (as a business development function), in conjunction with academic leaders, are tasked with initiating the process for the approval of new courses to be delivered at STC Malta.

-2.4.2 Validation
+2.3.2 Validation

-All programmes that are developed at STC are approved by NCFHE.
-Any required documentation and timelines as put forward by NCFHE need to be adhered to in order to ensure the appropriate certification of the courses.
+All programmes that are delivered at STC are approved by the MFHEA.
+Any required documentation and timelines as put forward by MFHEA are adhered to in order to ensure the appropriate certification of the courses.

-2.5 Removal of Programme or Module
+2.4 Removal of Programme or Module

-Any programme or module that are no longer serving an academic need or are no longer deemed suitable need to go through a process for their market withdrawal.
-All students need to be allowed a resit (if applicable) within a reasonable timeframe (as provided by the partner) even if the programme or module is not running anymore.
+Any programmes or modules that are no longer serving an academic need or are no longer deemed suitable need to go through a process for their market withdrawal.
+All students will be advised about the teach out and will be allowed to retake assessments (if applicable) within a reasonable timeframe as indicated by the partner, even in the cases where the programme or module is not running anymore.